Chase Application Rules

 Sapphire Family Rule Is A Thing Of The Past

-This is the big update that I wanted to share.
-After the recent card refreshes, rule changes and new launches – the Sapphire family rules were kind of still hanging around.
+This is the biggest update.
+After the recent card refreshes, rule changes and new launches, the Sapphire family rules were kind of still hanging around.
 Some people were able to get around them, while others were not.
 It was where that tricky word may comes into play with these rules.
 Well, it appears that Chase wanted to adjust that some, and they have come out with clearer guidance on the Sapphire rules.

-That is good news, but there is that pesky once per card terminology.
-That is why many people believe there is a once per lifetime rule now too.
-Out in the real world it hasn't quite played out that way though.
+That is good news because you can now hold both Sapphire personal cards, but there is that pesky once-per-card terminology.
+That is why many people believe there is a once-per-lifetime rule now too.
+Out in the real world, it hasn't quite played out that way, though.
 We have a lot of positive data points of people getting a bonus on a card they had in the past.
 Maybe it depends on your customer profile, or maybe there is a time length that Chase defines as a lifetime.
-Similar to how American Express dubs a lifetime as 5-7 years.
+Similar to how American Express dubs a “lifetime” as 5-7 years.
 However it is enforced, you should be able to grab both of the Sapphire cards in much quicker succession then you could in the past.
-I know that will be a positive development for many.
+That's a positive development for many.

 Approval Without A Bonus Is Possible

-I had wondered if Chase was going to roll out something similar to Amex's once per lifetime rule.
+We had wondered if Chase was going to roll out something similar to Amex's once-per-lifetime rule.
 In walks what appears to be a new previous cardholder rule.
+Here's the part of the Sapphire Reserve application offer terms to look at:

 In the past you were eligible for a new bonus on either the Sapphire Reserve or Sapphire Preferred every 48 months.
 You had to choose one or the other because of the family rule, but you could qualify for either every 4 years.
 That seems to have been replaced by terms that say you may not be eligible if you have previously held this card or received a new cardmember bonus for this card.

-Notice in the terms where it says already held – followed by “or” there – because “or” is doing some heavy lifting.
-I am reading this as even product changing into the card may make you ineligible for a bonus.
+Notice in the terms where it says previously held – followed by “or” there—because “or” is doing some heavy lifting.
+We read this as even product changing into the card may make you ineligible for a bonus.
 That is a hugely negative change if that is how they enforce it in practice.
 Every 4 years was tough, but this could be so much worse.
 Especially if you have done a product change in the past without a bonus attached and are now possibly ineligible for a bonus on that card.

-I wanted to come back and share what we are seeing with the data points early on.
+Here is what we are seeing with the data points.
 While most applications seem to be holding true to the new rules, and many are receiving pop-ups because of it, we have seen some people get through.
-That is where the may not be eligible terminology comes in.
+That is where the “may not be eligible” terminology comes in.
 It might not work for most, but some are able to work outside the Chase application rules it seems.
 Here are the data points we have to share so far:

-While most people are getting the pop-up telling them they are ineligible because they have had the same card before, or have another Sapphire card currently, it isn't a hard and fast rule.
+While most people are getting the pop-up telling them they are ineligible because they have had the same card before, it isn't a hard and fast rule.
 Many are willing to give it a try even if an approval appears unlikely.
-I will update this with any relevant data points as they come in.
-These data points should look even better going forward with the updated terms about being eligible for both cards, even if you hold the other one at the time of your application.
+We will update this with any relevant data points as they come in.

 Chase Application Rules: ToP Thoughts

-These new Chase applications rules are no fun at all, especially since they are a bit opaque.
-That is especially true for anyone that was just coming up on their 48 month refresh mark and figured they were about to be eligible for another welcome offer.
-With these changes that looks a whole lot less of a sure thing if you have previously had both of the Sapphire products.
+These new Chase applications rules aren't particularly fun, especially since they are a bit opaque.
+That is especially true for anyone that was just coming up on their 48-month refresh mark and figured they were about to be eligible for another welcome offer.
+With these changes, that looks a whole lot less of a sure thing if you have previously had both of the Sapphire products.
 Be sure to share any application results you have with us so we can get a better handle on how this all works out in the wild.
 Let me know your thoughts on these new Chase application rules over in the ToP Facebook Group.